WhereGroup/qgis2mapbender/README.md

   - **upload_max_filesize** - the maximum size of an uploaded file.
   - **post_max_size** - maximum size of all data sent via a POST request, its value should be equal to or greater than upload_max_filesize.
-  - **max_execution_tine** - this sets the maximum time in seconds a script is allowed to parse input data.
+  - **max_execution_time** - this sets the maximum time in seconds a script is allowed to parse input data.

 **Mapbender**